redox-os/book/src/porting-applications.md

 - Debian packages are the most easy way to find dependencies because they are the most used by software developers to describe "Build Instructions" dependencies.
 - Don't use the `.deb` packages to create recipes, they are adapted for the Debian environment.
 - The Debian naming policy use dashes as separators in packages with custom options (program or library variant) enabled (program-variant), check the source package to be sure
-- The recipe `PATH` environment variable only use build tools in recipes or the host system `/usr/bin` directory, it don't read the `/usr/lib` and `/include` folders because the Linux library objects don't work on Redox.
+- The recipe `PATH` environment variable only read build tool recipes declared in the `build.dev-dependencies` data type or the host system's `/usr/bin` directory, it don't read the `/usr/lib` and `/include` folders because the Linux library objects don't work on Redox.
 - The recipe support recursive dependencies, thus you don't need to specify a dependency two times if some dependency already provide it
 - Don't add build tools in the `build.dependencies` data type, check the [Debian](https://packages.debian.org/stable/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for a common reference of build tools.
 - The compiler will build the development libraries as `.a` files (objects for static linking) or `.so` files (objects for dynamic linking), the `.a` files will be mixed in the final binary while the `.so` files will be installed out of the binary (stored on the `/lib` directory of the system).